A Gun Extremist on SCOTUS Puts Nearly Every Gun Safety Law at Risk

-Not only are bedrock federal gun laws at risk, but so are the core gun laws that have been passed by nearly every state in the country.
+Not only are bedrock federal gun laws at risk with gun extremists on the Supreme Court, but so are the core gun laws that have been passed by nearly every state in the country.
 The below chart shows the states with four critical types of gun laws: (1) background checks on all handgun sales, (2) Extreme Risk, or red flag, laws, (3) laws that disarm domestic abusers, and (4) laws requiring a person to obtain a permit to carry a concealed, loaded handgun in public.
 More information on state gun laws can be found at the Gun Law Navigator, which is the largest historical database of modern U.S. gun laws, drawing on a survey of state gun laws dating back to 1991.

 |Background checks |